This story was updated on Oct. 25, 2023. An earlier version was first published on Oct. 4, 2021.

 The endowment supports all aspects of teaching, research and campus operations.

-“Endowment earnings help build and sustain an excellent faculty and the libraries, laboratories, technological infrastructure, and other resources that faculty and students need to do their work,” Provost Deborah Prentice said.
-“They fund scholarships, fellowships, and other forms of financial aid that make Princeton affordable for students from all socioeconomic backgrounds; and they allow the University to launch new programmatic and research efforts as important new fields emerge, including, in recent years, such fields as genomics, neuroscience, bioengineering, machine learning and others.”
+“Earnings on the endowment allow us to hire and sustain an excellent faculty and provide the key infrastructure – from libraries and laboratories to computational resources and technical support – that faculty and students need to do their work,” Provost Jennifer Rexford said in October 2023.
+“The endowment funds undergraduate financial aid and graduate fellowships that make Princeton affordable for students from all socioeconomic backgrounds; and they allow the University to launch new programmatic and research efforts as important new fields emerge, including such fields as bioengineering, quantum science and artificial intelligence.”

 Because the University relies so heavily on the endowment as a resource for the long term, it must be stewarded responsibly.